-Joanna is an Osteopath who divides her time between practices in Cheselbourne and Poundbury, near Dorchester, Dorset, where she works with people of all ages, and predominantly those in later life.
+Joanna is an Osteopath who runs a practice in Poundbury, near Dorchester, Dorset, where she works with people of all ages, and predominantly those in later life.
 More than 50% of her patients visit Caring Osteopathy to relieve their back pain.

 How many times have I treated someone with a sore back, shoulder or neck and the opening line is, ‘I was just …..’?
 You might expect, ‘moving a shed’, ‘lifting bookshelves’ or ‘driving in fence posts’; but surprisingly it is something as innocuous as ‘picking up a child’ or ‘reaching for bread from the bottom of the freezer’.
 Whatever causes the onset of pain, I suggest these contributory factors: